Iran–Saudi Arabia relations: 2016 execution of Nimr al-Nimr

 On 2 January 2016, 47 people were put to death in several Saudi cities, including prominent Shia cleric Nimr al-Nimr.
 Protesters of the executions responded by demonstrating in Iran's capital, Tehran.
 That same day a few protesters would eventually ransack the Saudi Embassy in Tehran and later set it ablaze.
 Police donned riot gear and arrested 40 people during the incident.

 On 3 January 2016, Saudi Arabia's foreign ministry announced that it would cut diplomatic ties with Iran due to the violence that had occurred at their embassy. and President Rouhani called the damage on embassy "by no means justifiable".

 After the events, Saudi Arabia refused to play in Iran during the 2016 AFC Champions League.

 2016 Iran embassy bombing in Yemen

 On 7 January 2016, Iran's foreign ministry made the claim that Saudi warplanes had deliberately targeted its embassy to Yemen in the city of Sanaa.
 Iran's report included claims that,"a number of the building's guards" had been injured as a result of the bombing.
 Sanaa residents reported that the embassy's main building suffered no visible damage.
-Currently General Ahmad Asseri from the Saudi-led coalition is investigating Iran's allegations.
-Later on, Asseri announced no evidence was found for the accusation neither by the Arab Coalition Military nor by the legitimate Yemeni government.
+General Ahmad Asseri from the Saudi-led coalition investigated Iran's allegations and announced that no evidence was found for the accusation neither by the Arab Coalition Military nor by the legitimate Yemeni government.